ilyalyudevig/waves-ts-chatbot/README.md

-AI chatbot for a TS agent
+OpenAI-based RAG chatbot for a Waves TS agent